What is Video and Game Design Animation?

 “Ever since I was a young girl, I loved to hear other people’s stories.
 After a while, I had my own stories to tell, and I found it was much easier to do that in writing.
 Stories have the ability to transport us to different places.
 They offer an escape, teach us a lesson, invite us into a new culture, and move us to feel things we may never have experienced before.
 The stories we write give us a voice and are evidence that we live and love and serve.
 Everyone has a unique story, and they are all worth being told.
 Being an English teacher gives me a front row seat to some amazing stories.
 I feel fortunate to be trusted with their safekeeping.”

 Denise joined CTEC in 2017, teaching English to the Cosmetology and Video and Game Design Animation programs.
 Adding a Social Studies endorsement opened up new opportunities for the Design program.
 One teacher for two content areas allows the program to be more time-flexible, while encouraging the program teachers to organize the curriculum in such a way that academic and technical skills are focused in real-life contexts.

 In addition to English, Denise teaches two exciting year-long Social Sciences courses: History of Film, Animation and Design and The Culture and Geography of Game Design.
 Both classes take into consideration the historical aspects of the industry, including the technological evolution that has taken place in order to bring our old stories into the modern world.

 Graham Toms, 3D Design Instructor

-After graduation from college and working in construction, Jack attended the Art institute of Portland and studied Digital Film Production.
-Jack’s love for art and story took him to film sets and small productions studios or the next 10 years, where he worked as a freelance editor and sound designer.
+After graduating from college and working in construction, Jack attended the Art Institute of Portland and studied Digital Film Production.
+Jack’s love for art and story took him to film sets and small production studios for the next 10 years, where he worked as a freelance editor and sound designer.
 After a small break to focus on family, he is now at CTEC to round out the curriculum of our 3D Design program.

 Check out what the Video & Game Design has been doing in class.